TylerJEShelton/100_days_of_code_python/README.md

 ### Day 14
 The project on Day 14 was actually very fun.
 We were tasked with creating a higher or lower game that would randomly select 2 elements from an array of celebrities and companies and the user needs to choose which one has more followers.

+### Day 15
+The Day 15 project was very interesting.
+We had to build the logic for an automated coffee maker.
+It was definitely fun to work through all the logic to complete this one.
+I will definitely need to go back to refactor it though.